Skip to main content

 net.ipv6.conf.all.forwarding=1 (for ipv6)

-Now we need to setup NAT by adding a new IP masquerade rule to the NAT table with iptables.
-We want this to route traffic from any of our private IPs through the internet facing network interface, in this case, bond0.
-The following IP tables command will setup NAT:
+Set up NAT by adding a new IP masquerade rule to the NAT table with iptables.
+You want this to route traffic from any of the private IPs through the internet-facing network interface, in this case, bond0.
+The following command will set up NAT:

 iptables -t nat -A POSTROUTING -s 192.168.1.0/24 -o bond0 -j MASQUERADE

-To make it persistent across reboots, we need to use iptables-persistent:
+To make it persistent across reboots, use iptables-persistent:

 apt-get install iptables-persistent